Katigondo National Major Seminary

 Katigondo National Major Seminary, (also Saint Thomas Aquinas National Major Seminary Katigondo) is a National Seminary of the Catholic Church in Uganda.
 The institution is a training facility and House of Formation under the auspices of the Uganda Episcopal Conference (UEC).
 The institution is also accredited by the Uganda National Council for Higher Education to teach some non-religious academic courses.

 Location

 The seminary is located in Villa Maria, a suburb of the municipality of Kalungu in Kalungu District in the Greater Masaka sub-region in the southwest of the Buganda Region in Uganda.
 This is approximately 16 km northwest of the central business district of Masaka City.

 History

 Katigondo Seminary was opened at the present location in 1911.
 In 1913, it graduated two Ugandan priests; Father Basil Lumu and Father Victor Mukasa Womeraka, the first sub-Saharan Africans to be ordained Catholic priests in the modern era.
 Over the first 100 years of existence, the seminary has trained 4,000 to 5,000 seminarians.
-Of these 1,900 were ordained priests.
-Of these, 29 were appointed bishops and at least three were created cardinals.
+Of these 1,900 were ordained priests, 29 were appointed bishops and at least three were created cardinals.